Brett-Tanner/Journal/2024/Sep_24.md

 ### Leaving prep

-- [] Look into adding photo service button to floating price bar
+- [] Add ability to delete areas
-  - Leroy said ideally only if not registered
-- [] Figure out how to get the splash/login working with just an image/picture tag rather than bg-image
 - [] Add ability for admins to create admin accounts to LMS
 - [] Write custom popover API js since Apple can't be bothered adding new HTML features
 - [] Finally figure out how to get swap working on EB docker
+- [] Figure out how to get the splash/login working with just an image/picture tag rather than bg-image
+- [] Will need to change the child switcher links to point at new invoice path
 - Get Jayson credentials
   - [] AWS
   - [] New company docker